Skip to content

 uv run pynchy --tui --host your-server:8484 # Remote (over Tailscale)

-The TUI is always available — no configuration or extra dependencies required.
+The TUI is always available — no config or extra dependencies required.

 Enabling and Disabling Channels

-Channels activate automatically when their dependencies are installed and configured.
-To disable a specific channel:
+Channels activate automatically once their dependencies are installed and configured.
+To turn one off:

 [plugins.slack]